- College Planning Cohorts

 Are students guaranteed success?

-No. The program is designed to provide guidance, but the level of success experienced by each student is based on each student’s body of work (i.e., grades, test scores, gifts and talents, leadership, service, etc.).
+Pictured is one of our first, and most celebrated cohort students who was offered admission to a broad range of institutions, including Cornell, and a full scholarship offer to Howard University.
+While there are no guarantees, the program is designed to provide guidance where the level of success experienced by each student is based on each student’s body of work (i.e., grades, test scores, gifts and talents, leadership, service, etc.).
 Each year, cohort students are accepted into top colleges, awarded hundreds of thousands of dollars in institutional financial, and qualify for millions of dollars in private scholarships as a result of their efforts in completing the activities, developing comprehensive college-bound plans, and personal resilience.

 How do I create a ‘Small Group?’